The Combat System

 Tai Chi is a Traditional Chinese Martial Art that explores the interaction between the polarised forces of Yin & Yang

-It is a battlefield art form, rather than a competitive sport, and its strength is derived from the ability to adapt and change to find the advantage in any given circumstance or situation.
+It is a battlefield art form, rather than a competitive sport, and its strength is derived from the ability to adapt and change to each individual and their circumstances.

 Rather than smashing through the door, Taiji Quan seeks to pick the lock.